Septemus/septemus.github.io/content/posts/Computer_Networking_TopDownApproach.md

 - Congestion Avoidance
   1. TCP adopts a more conservative approach and increases the value of  cwnd by just a single MSS every RTT.
   2. When a timeout occurs.
-The value of  cwnd is set to 1 MSS, and the value of  ssthresh is updated to half the value of  cwnd when the loss event occurred.
+The value of  cwnd is set to 1 MSS, and the value of  ssthresh is updated to half the value of  cwnd when the loss event occurred.TCP transitions to Slow Start mode.
   3. Triple duplicate ACK:TCP <mark>halves the value of  cwnd</mark>  and records the value of  <mark>ssthresh</mark> to be half the value of  cwnd (adding in 3 MSS for good measure to account for the triple duplicate ACKs received).
 The <mark>fast-recovery</mark> state is then entered.

 - Fast Recovery